-- 10.6 Form of Nonqualified Stock Option Agreement under the 2001 Nonqualified Stock Plan. - 21.1 Subsidiaries of Registrant. - 23.1 Consent of Independent Registered Public Accounting Firm. - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+10.4 2001 Nonqualified Stock Plan (filed as Exhibit 99(d)(4) to the Company's Schedule TO filed with the Securities and Exchange Commission on March 3, 2003 and incorporated herein by reference).
+10.5 Form of Nonqualified Stock Option Agreement under the 2001 Nonqualified Stock Plan (filed as Exhibit 10.6 to Company's Form 10- K for the year ended December 31, 2006 and incorporated herein by reference).
+10.6 Offer letter dated December 17, 2007 by and between Richard Moberg and Aware, Inc. (filed as Exhibit 99.2 to Company's Form 8-K filed with the Securities and Exchange Commission on December 18, 2007 and incorporated herein by reference).
+10.7 Consultant Agreement dated December 17, 2007 by and between Richard Moberg and Aware, Inc. (filed as Exhibit 99.3 to Company's Form 8-K filed with the Securities and Exchange Commission on December 18, 2007 and incorporated herein by reference).
+21.1 Subsidiaries of Registrant.
+23.1 Consent of Independent Registered Public Accounting Firm.
+31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.